ZIYUQ/Snack-Squid/README.md

     ```
     and replace **tag** with **:tag** in the table provided above.
 An order detail will be sent to you in json format once the order has been sent successfully.
 Please note that you are only required to insert foodTag and quantity as you are assummed logged in and a van is assummed selected.

+### Vendor
+1. To set the van status, using the route [http://snack-squid.herokuapp.com/vendor/open-for-business/:vanName] using POST method.
+If you have "location" in you req.body, it will update the location and change open status as true.
+If you have no location, it will send a message "You have to enter location"

+2. To show the list of all outstanding orders,go to [http://snack-squid.herokuapp.com/vendor/order] and it will show the orders of all vans.
+If want to get orders for specific van, using [http://snack-squid.herokuapp.com/vendor/order/:vanName]

+3. To mark an order as "fulfilled", go to [http://snack-squid.herokuapp.com/vendor/order/:vanName] and use "_id" in req.body to look up specific order of the van and mark it as fulfilled.
+The status of order in mongodb will be "fulfilled"

 **Now Get ready to complete all the tasks:**